compromise-evident/RawVisual/README.md

 ```text
 cout << char(195) << char(191);
 ```
 prints only the one char ÿ to the terminal.
+It's 2 Bytes long, select, paste it, and check file size.